muratk3n/thirdwave/en/README.md

 ---

-Yes.
-It'd be pretty stupid if they kept dividing the stock market cap by the same number, for three months..
+Right it'd be pretty stupid if they kept dividing the stock market cap by the same number, for three months..
 Then there'd be no need for this ratio, you would just look at the market cap value itself..